Yoric/ronin-time-bureaucrats/further-readings.md

 # On the telly \(you know, that streaming box that people used to watch before they knew better\)

 * All the seasons of _Doctor Who_, of course, for wibbly-wobbly Time mechanics and hiding aliens in plain sight.
 Also, because it's fun.
+Also, Time Ladies & Lords could be a possible version of the Time Hierarchy.
 * The TV series _Continuum_, for what happens when different Continuums collide.
 * The TV series _Terminator: The Sarah Connor Chronicles_, also for what happens when different Continuums collide.
-Also, one of the versions of Skynet could be one possible source of inspiration for the Time Hierarchy.
+Also, one of the versions of Skynet could be one possible version of the Time Hierarchy.

 # On the interweb